 - Full tender pack for contractors

-- Regulatory approvals, including from the Environment Agency and the Marine Maritime Organisation for the flood defences
+- Regulatory approvals, including the Environment Agency and the Marine Maritime Organisation for the flood defences

 During the demolition and earthworks we have also provided Wessex Investors with site monitoring support.

-On behalf of this partnership, Hydrock supported the Reserve Matters Application successfully discharging outline planning conditions for the Phase 2 residential scheme.
-We also supported a new planning application for the retail park component, which was successfully granted.
+Hydrock supported the Reserve Matters Application successfully discharging outline planning conditions for the Phase 2 residential and retail schemes.

-This role included the planning support and detailed design of the next phase of the infrastructure, for example: drainage design; the onsite highway design; a large S185 sewer diversion; further earthworks including a surcharging strategy; and enhancements to a foul-pumping station.
+Our role included planning support and detailed design of the next phase of the infrastructure, including: drainage design; utilities design; the on-site highway design; a large S185 sewer diversion; further earthworks including a surcharging strategy; and enhancements to a foul-pumping station.

 Securing the future

-We have supported our client with well-publicised public exhibitions and consultation sessions, and helped them to develop a positive relationship with North Devon Council, discussing how to ensure there is no adverse retail impact on Barnstaple town centre and how the scheme will create a sense of community and place.
-There has also been extensive liaison with the environmental authorities to agree the ecological mitigation measures for this riverside site to ensure the protection of the Site of Special Scientific Interest.
+We have supported the client team with well-publicised public exhibitions and consultation sessions, and helped them to develop a positive relationship with North Devon Council, discussing how the scheme will create a sense of community and place whilst ensuring no adverse retail impact to Barnstaple town centre.
+There has also been extensive liaison with the environmental authorities to agree the ecological mitigation measures for this riverside site to ensure the protection of the SSSI.